carlesoriol/classicracer/README.md

 Thanks to www.FabGL.com - 2019 by Fabrizio Di Vittorio for this amazing library.

-Thanks to Shenzhen Xin Yuan Electronics for the funny TTGO VGA32 http://www.lilygo.cn/.
+Thanks to Shenzhen Xin Yuan Electronics for creating the funny TTGO VGA32 http://www.lilygo.cn/.

 I've enjoyed playing with it.